s0riak/pi-led-control/README.md

 0. 'Off' to power off the LED strip immediately
 0. 'Scheduled Off' to power off the LED strip after a given time in minutes (floats using '.' accepted for seconds are also accepted)
 0. 'Full White' to power on all channel, resulting in maximum brightness
-0. 'Feed' a very dark red light
+0. 'Feed' a configurable red light
-0. 'Color Loop' a looping program showing blue, red, yellow, green
+0. 'Color Loop' a looping program rotating through the user defined colors
 0. 'Wheel' a looping program smoothly switching from red to green to blue to red and so on
 0. 'Sunrise' a program smooth illuminating the LED, simulating a sunrise
-0. 'Freak' a program showing a new random color indefinitely
+0. 'Freak' a program showing a new random color indefinitely at a userdefined pace
-0. 'Random Path' a program smoothly switching between 'the' predefined colors indefinitely
+0. 'Random Path' a program smoothly switching between 'the' userdefined colors (from 'Color'-program) indefinitely at a userdefined pace
-0. 'Color' a program with user selected color from a set of predefined colors
+0. 'Color' a program with user selected color from a set of userdefined colors
 0. 'Free Color' a program with a color the user can freely choose using three sliders for red, green, blue

 The list of programs available in the ledui is about the same but naming is different but printed in the CLI program